-All employees are notified in writing of the organization's personnel policies as contained in the Conservancy's Information, Administration Policies, Personnel Policies and Benefits handbook and performance reviews.
+All employees are notified in writing of the organization's personnel policies as contained in the Conservancy's Employee Handbook and performance reviews.

-The Business & Accounting Manager maintains all personnel files, which include; employees' resume, employment application, date employed, pay rates, changes in pay rates and position, authorization for payroll deduction, earnings records, Form W-4, sick/vacation time accrued/taken, specimen signature and termination data.
+The Chief Financial Officer maintains all personnel files, which include; employees' resume, employment application, date employed, pay rates, changes in pay rates and position, authorization for payroll deduction, earnings records, Form W-4, sick/vacation time accrued/taken, specimen signature and termination data.
 Employee Form I-9's are kept in a separate file in a locked file cabinet.
 Personnel files are maintained in a locked file cabinet.

-Paydays, paychecks, payroll deductions, sick and vacation time, and employee reimbursements are addressed in the Conservancy's Information, Administration Policies, Personnel Policies and Benefits handbook.
+Paydays, paychecks, payroll deductions, sick and vacation time, and employee reimbursements are addressed in the Conservancy's Employee Handbook.